oriAleph/PinkDawgs/README.md

 <br /> <br />

 #### ~ Coding Notebooks ~
-- Google Colab was used to run the **LEGO Brick Classification with TensorFlow Lite Model Maker** notebook.
+- Google Colab was used to train the models.
+The **LEGO Brick Classification with TensorFlow Lite Model Maker** notebook is to train the model, and we tested it by using a Python interpreter in the **Testing_model** notebook.
 - If you use Jupyter Notebooks instead, you can create a python virtual environment and add it to the Python Kernel.
 However, at the time of this writing, specific package versions needed to get the code to work are not available to install using pip on macOS.
 <br /> <br />